SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-07-vaccine-madness.md

 ## The madness of the American right

-I always suspected they were crazy, starting in the 1980s when Reagan utterly ceased making sense.
+I always suspected they were crazy, starting in the 1980s when it finally dawned on me that Reagan had utterly ceased making sense.
 After that it was just a steady decline, as all the competent advisors abandoned ship and Congress lurched to the right with Gingrich, _et al._ Then came the full, florid delusions of Trump.
 All of a piece.

 But it seems that the vaccine resistance &ndash; _overwhelmingly_ Republican &ndash; is a bizarre self-parody.
 It's not just suicidal, placing themselves at risk; it's also